Jeiwan/uniswapv3-book/src/milestone_2/tick-bitmap-index.md

 ![Tick indexes in tick bitmap](images/tick_bitmap.png)

 Each element in this array corresponds to a tick.
 To navigate in this array, we break it into words: sub-arrays of length 256 bits.
-To find tick's position in this array, we do:
+To find the tick's position in this array, we do:

 ```solidity
 function position(int24 tick) private pure returns (int16 wordPos, uint8 bitPos) {